 Everyone is very afraid of death, worried about how many years they will live.
 Medical care seems to be another major concern.
-But no one seems to realize the unhealthy, miserable conditions in which we live in today's world.
-Some admit that something is wrong in our way of life, but they do not give signs of wanting to move a finger in changing or giving up habits (from which most of them are vices) that lead to the circumstances in which we live today.
+But no one seems to realize the unhealthy, miserable conditions in which we live in present world.
+People barely admit something is wrong in our way of life, but they do not give signs of wanting to move a finger in changing or giving up habits (from which most of them are vices) that lead to the circumstances in which we live today.